-Thinking about these things now should mean that your wishes are respected and taken into account if you can't make the decision in the future.
+Thinking about these things now should mean that your wishes are respected and taken into account if you can't make the decision about where you'd like to live in the future.

-These are the main types of housing where there is support for older people and people living with dementia:
+These are the main types of housing where there's support for people living with dementia:

 - Sheltered accommodation is specially designed for older people.
-People live in their own accommodation but there is support if you need it.
+People live in their own accommodation but there's support if you need it.
 If you have a partner or spouse, you can move into sheltered accommodation together. - Extra-care housing is similar to sheltered accommodation but has more practical help available.
 Services will vary, but can include meals and personal care.
 The cost will depend on how much help you need.
 If you have a partner or spouse, you can move into extra-care housing together. - Care homes offer personal care and some offer nursing care too.
 They are staffed 24 hours a day.
 In some homes, staff have specialist training in dementia care.